julie-huang/pokedex-revamped/README.md

 ## Introduction

-This project is part of a take-home assignment.
 The goal is to create a new Pokédex which can be from a mobile phone or desktop.
-You can check out here https://pokedex-revamped.web.app/
+You can check it out here: https://pokedex-revamped.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).